Privacy Policy

 14.3 How We Use Participant Information

-• To conduct a scheduled follow-up communication within the timeframe disclosed to the participant at the time of opt-in
+• To conduct scheduled follow-up communication within the timeframe disclosed to the participant at the time of opt-in

-• To deliver free resources, tools, or information relevant to the participant's business as described at the time of opt-in
+• To deliver free resources, tools, or information relevant to the participant’s business or professional needs

 14.4 What We Share with Partner Institutions